Frequently Asked Questions

 Do you provide therapy?

 While Dr. Hu has extensive training in psychotherapy, she is not currently providing weekly therapy services, though she often weaves in elements of therapy during her visits.
+During her residency and fellowship, she has received extensive training in cognitive behavioral therapy, psychodynamic therapy, supportive therapy, acceptance and commitment therapy, parent management training, and family therapy.

 Will you collaborate with my other clinicians?